The moment AI finishes your app

 The sensible first stack for a vibe coder in 2026

-If you're building your first real app, not a tutorial exercise, here is the defensible path:
+If you're building your first real app, not a tutorial exercise, here's the path I'd defend:

 - Frontend framework: Next.js.
 Huge ecosystem, best AI support.

-- Database: Postgres via Supabase or Neon.
+- Database: Postgres on Supabase or Neon.
 Free tier, managed backups, scales far enough.

-- File storage: Supabase Storage if already on Supabase; Cloudflare R2 if you want zero egress fees.
+- File storage: Supabase Storage if you're already on Supabase.
+Cloudflare R2 if you want zero egress fees.

 - Auth: Clerk or Auth.js (NextAuth).
 Don't roll your own.

 - Deploy: Vercel for the frontend.
-The managed database lives on Supabase / Neon's side.
+The managed database lives on the Supabase or Neon side.

-- Secret management: tene for local dev (keeps keys out of your AI agent's context) + Vercel's environment-variable UI for production.
+- Secret management: tene for local dev (keeps keys out of your AI agent's context) plus Vercel's environment-variable UI for production.

 - Domain: Cloudflare.
 Cheap, fast DNS, free HTTPS on top.

-That stack gets you to ten paying customers without reorganizing.
+That stack gets you to ten paying customers without a rebuild.
 Past that, you'll know what's breaking because you'll feel it.

 What "production-ready" actually means

-A last piece of framing.
+One last bit of framing.
 When people say an app is "production-ready," they usually mean it handles these five things without the founder being paged:

 - Observability: when something breaks, you can tell what